alexpado/hoyoverse-music-unpacker/README.md

 java -jar <whateverTheName>.jar --genshin="D:\Program Files\Genshin Impact"
 ```

-If you want to extract music from the update package (once the download though the launcher is finished):
+If you want to extract music from the update package (once the download through the launcher is finished):

 ```bash
 java -jar <whateverTheName>.jar --genshin="D:\Program Files\Genshin Impact" --diff
 ```

 The previous command will leave a lot of file, both created and updated...
 If you want to know which one has been
-create/update, add the `--prefix` flag:
+created/updated, add the `--prefix` flag:

 ```
 java -jar <whateverTheName>.jar --genshin="D:\Program Files\Genshin Impact" --diff --prefix